polioan/eslint-config-polioan/README.md

 ## How to add configuration?
 - Install the necessary dependencies
+- Make sure that the dependencies are in the right place
 - If necessary - configure peerDependenciesMeta
 - Add configuration to src/configurations
 - Update the documentation in docs/src/plugins